 Now on the flip side, if you’re young and fit are nitrates going to make a difference?

-Nitric oxide is used in research and by professional athletes to enhance endurance and boost performance (read more on that here), so you’ll have to decide for yourself if you want to rise to your potential, or get left in the dust.
+Nitric oxide is used in research and by professional athletes to boost long-distance performance (read more on that here), so you’ll have to decide for yourself if you want to rise to your potential, or get left in the dust.

-Over the course of 5 weeks (it was cut short due to the pandemic), systolic blood pressure decreased by an average of 7.8 points and diastolic blood pressure decreased by 2.3 points.
+Over the course of 5 weeks (it was cut short due to the pandemic), strain on the heart decreased significantly.

-That’s the difference between a healthy heart and borderline hypertension.
+It was the difference between a healthy heart and the start of a heart condition.

-When we separated patients based on whether their blood pressure was above or below the average person at cardiac rehab (139/89), the results made me say “wow” out loud.
-The 50% of patients with the highest initial blood pressure dropped an astounding 23.0/19.3 points!
+When we separated patients based on average heart health, the results made me say “wow” out loud.
+The 50% of patients with the most advanced disease improved dramatically!

 So what does this mean for you?

-This small, open-label study showed that taking 1 to 2 servings of Resync Recovery every day may help reduce blood pressure in cardiac rehab patients, especially in people with very high blood pressure.
-Talk to your cardiologist ー and pull up this page with all the results ー before making any major changes to your diet, lifestyle, supplements, and medication.
+This small, open-label study showed that taking 1 to 2 servings of Resync Recovery every day improved heart health in cardiac rehab patients, especially in people with advanced disease.
+Talk to your cardiologist before making any major changes to your diet, lifestyle, supplements, and medication.

-If you care about blood pressure and general heart health, my page on Cardiovascular Health & Resync is for you.
+If you care about your heart health, my page on Cardiovascular Health & Resync is for you.
 Resync may be an up-and-coming contender to help you meet your heart health goals!

 We took a deep dive on the effects of nitric oxide and bone in a recent blog on nitrates and bone health, but here are the takeaways.
 First, since your blood is made in your bone marrow, and nitric oxide has profound impacts on blood health, nitric oxide can be an essential nutrient for promoting optimal red blood cells.
 There’s a secondary effect as well, since the structure of the outside of your bones benefits from a healthy blood supply.